Academic Resources

 Library

-The Calvin T. Library remains open and available to all users in the midst of a transformational renovation project.
-The library's homepage, library.unk.edu, provides the most up-to-date information on the status of the library during the renovation, its services, and its collections.
+The Calvin T. Library is available to all users.
+The library's homepage, library.unk.edu, provides the most up-to-date information on the library, its services, and its collections.
 The library’s faculty and staff focus on being an integral part of students' careers at UNK and work with campus partners to ensure outstanding academic support for every student, graduate or undergraduate, no matter where they are located.
 Throughout the year one-on-one reference assistance is available in person and by chat, text, email and telephone, either via drop-in or appointment.
+The library has a number of study rooms and computing resources available for use, including laptops available for checkout.

 Miriam Drake Theater